 • A tax free savings account may be a good vehicle in which to house education savings if you don’t expect to use the full R500 000 life time limit for longer-term savings.

-Investing for your children’s tertiary education is a long-term goal, as is investing for retirement.
-You wouldn’t start putting away money for your retirement a few years before you’re due to retire, yet many people either start too late, or fail to make any provision at all, for their children’s tertiary education.
+You should start putting away money for your retirement many years before you are due to retire, yet many people either start too late, or fail to make any provision at all, for retirement and their children’s tertiary education.

 Funding can be hard to obtain and there are many reasons why your child may not qualify, from academic performance to your household income.

 When it comes to loans, there are pros and cons to taking a loan in your name or your child's name, but whichever one you opt for, you or your child will be paying interest.
-If you invest, however, you will earn interest.
-And the sooner you start, the less you will have to invest because of the magic of compounding.
-Read more: Why compounding growth is so important

 There are many ways you can invest for this purpose, but the most popular options are: an exchange-traded fund; a tax-free savings account; a unit trust fund or an education policy.

-When you choose an investment vehicle, you must keep in mind how much time you have to invest, because your time horizon determines how much risk you can take.
+When you choose an investment vehicle, you must keep in mind how much time you have to invest, because your time horizon determines how much investment risk you can take.
 If you have 10 years, you can afford to take more risk than you can if you have only five years to invest.

 Also remember that education inflation is around three percentage points higher than consumer price inflation (general inflation), so you need a return on your investment that at least exceeds CPI plus three percent.